Energy Correlators Resolving Proton Spin: Current Fragmentation and TMD Factorization

 \section{Current Fragmentation and TMD Factorization}

-In this section, we are concerned with back-to-back limit $\theta\to\pi$ where the outgoing quark fragments into QCD jets, see Fig.~(\ref{fig:EEC_Pi}).
-This kinematic region is also referred to as current-fragmentation region (CFR), and the appropriate theoretical framework for describing it is TMD factorization.
-To derive the factorization formulae, it is useful to identify a hadron inside the leading jet in the first place.
-To this end, we consider differential cross section with one identified hadron in the final-states
+In this section, we are concerned with back-to-back limit $\theta\to\pi$ where the outgoing quark fragments into QCD jets, see Fig.~\ref{fig:EEC_Pi}.
+This kinematic region is also referred to as current fragmentation region (CFR), and the appropriate theoretical framework for describing it is TMD factorization.
+To derive the factorization formulas, it is useful to identify a hadron inside the leading jet in the first place.
+To this end, we consider differential cross section with one identified hadron in the final states

-where $\vec q_\perp$ is the transverse momentum of the virtual photon in hadron-hadron frame, or is a parameterization of the transverse momentum of the detected leading jet $\vec q_\perp=-\vec P_h^\perp/z$ in photon-hadron frame~\cite{Collins:2011zzd}.
+where $\vec q_\perp$ is the transverse momentum of the virtual photon in the hadron-hadron frame or is a parametrization of the transverse momentum of the detected leading jet $\vec q_\perp=-\vec P_h^\perp/z$ in the photon-hadron frame~\cite{Collins:2011zzd}.
 The hadronic tensor with $h$ being resolved is given by